Chapter 6:

 I raised an eyebrow at Vivian.

 “I didn’t choose the name.”
 She narrowed her sea-blue eyes and scanned the streets.
 “Let’s see, what day is it again?”
 She bit her lip and stood on her toes, making herself even taller than she already was.
 “Right.
 Arday.
-That might be a bit of an issue.”
+That might be an issue.”

 She stopped using her toes for that extra bit of height and looked at me.

-“You don’t have any qualms with drinking, do you?
-One of the other priests I met said that it was sinful.”
+“You don’t have any qualms with taverns, do you?
+One of the other priests I met said that they were sinful.”
 She asked with a slightly concerned look on her face.
 She crossed her lithe arms over her chest and pursed her lips.
-“Because you’ll need to be able to drink if we’re going to get you to the guy you need.”
+“Because the guy I know who can teach you is inside of one today.”

 “Drinking, in and of itself, is not sinful; it’s overindulgence to the point of drunkenness that is the problem.
 I can handle my liquor and–”